 *Care at a primary healthcare centre, specialist doctor or emergency room prompted by illness.
 Planned medical care (e.g. planned operations) will need to be postponed until you return to your home country.
 Note that dental care is not subject to the same discounts as other types of medical care.

 Swedish personal identity number

-If you study here for over a year (excluding June & July), apply for a Swedish personal identity number (“personnummer”).
+If you study here for one year or more, you are required to be registered in the Swedish Population Register.
+Once you have been registered you will be given a Swedish personal identity number (“personnummer”).
 This facilitates your contacts with Swedish authorities and banks, lets you search for part-time jobs, and enables you to receive medical services under the same conditions as Swedes.
 When applying, take an identity document, certificate of registration at the university, health insurance valid for a year, and residence permit (if applicable).

 - Linköping: Kungsgatan 27

 A certificate from the Swedish national database (“personbevis”) will be mailed to your postal address, or you may collect it at a tax agency office.
 Note that it can take a few weeks to process.
 Once you have received a personbevis, present it at the Student Service Desk.
 It is important for us to replace your T/P-number for our contact with other institutions and authorities.

 All LiU students who are registered in the Student Records System (Ladok) are covered by a personal injury insurance from the Legal Financial and Administrative Service Agency (Kammarkollegiet).
 This insurance is paid for by Linköping University.
 It is only valid during study hours spent at the university or on work placements in Sweden, and when moving directly to and from your accommodation in Sweden.
 It is very important that you acquire complementary insurance before leaving for Sweden.